CostbarsProcess Helpproject portfolio managementPPM processresource optimizationstrategic alignmentproject prioritization

 Costbars PPM Process - Get Started

-Steps to run through the Costbars PPM Process.
+Steps to run through the Costbars PPM Process

-When ready to begin using the PPM process in Costbars, see the Product Help Section
+When ready to begin using the PPM process in Costbars, see the Product Help Section.

-PPm Process
+PPM Process

-1. Prioritize Projects (P Score): Calculate Strategic Priority based your Strategic Alignment Values and Order of Importance.
+1. Prioritize Projects (P Score): Calculate Strategic Priority based on your Strategic Alignment Values and Order of Importance.
 P Score ranges from 0-100, where 100 indicates perfect alignment with operational strategy.

 2. Score Projects (Costbars): Evaluate projects using multiple data points including health indicators, costs, hours, Size vs Complexity metrics, and additional project metadata.